mickfuzz/makecode-platformer-add-an-enemy/README.md

 ```

 ### We add enemies like we add food. @fullscreen
+We add ememies like we add food to the game.
+Following this tutorial will add static enemies to your game.
+Click on the tilemap image.
+Create a totally Red tile in My Tiles.
+Add one or two red blocks to your first level.

+### We add enemies like we add food. @fullscreen
 For first line here reads ``||loops:for element value of array of all...||``